WITHOUT WARNING (1980)

 Not a classic or great movie by any length, but it is a fun 80s ‘so bad it’s good’ flick to enjoy with a couple of beers and a few other flicks of equally enjoyable awfulness (like Laserblast for example).
 Without Warning also features appearances by film vets Ralph Meeker and Neville Brand as doubting locals and Cameron Mitchell and Larry Storch as a hunter and scout master, respectively, who are among the creature’s first victims.
 Nostalgic 80s fun.

-MONSTERZERO NJ EXTRA TRIVIA: Ironically, the alien hunter here is played by Kevin Peter Hall who also played the Predator in the similarly themed, classic Schwarzenegger flick in 1987.
+MONSTERZERO NJ EXTRA TRIVIA: Ironically, the alien hunter here is played by Kevin Peter Hall who also played the Predator in the similarly themed, classic Schwarzenegger flick seven years later.

 For an in-depth comparison of Without Warning and Predator, go HERE to read all about it.